b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Too Sacred.md

 >
 > *“==That experience … is too sacred for me to share over the pulpit==, but it is one that I can never forget or deny,” she said.
 “Because of that sacred experience I can take any witness stand in any nation on earth and testify that I know that President Russell Marion Nelson has been called by God to be the living prophet of the Lord on the earth today.”*

-&mdash; *[President Nelson Concludes Global Ministry Tour in Hawaii with Message about the Temple](https://www.churchofjesuschrist.org/church/news/president-nelson-concludes-global-ministry-tour-in-hawaii-with-message-about-the-temple?lang=eng)*, Contributed By Marianne Holman Prescott, Church News staff writer, 25 April 2018
+— *[President Nelson Concludes Global Ministry Tour in Hawaii with Message about the Temple](https://www.churchofjesuschrist.org/church/news/president-nelson-concludes-global-ministry-tour-in-hawaii-with-message-about-the-temple?lang=eng)*, Contributed By Marianne Holman Prescott, Church News staff writer, 25 April 2018

 &nbsp;